lugg/react-native-config/README.md

 #### Android

-To pick which file to use in Android, set a variable in your `build.config` before the `apply from:` using all lowercase names:
+To pick which file to use in Android, set a variable in your `build.gradle` before the `apply from:` using all lowercase names:

 ```
 project.ext.envConfigFiles = [